 Another way to boost your roosters’ fertility is to ensure that your rooster doesn’t get injured from excessive mating.
 The number of roosters in your flock should be high enough to serve the hens.

-For instance, having just one or two roosters in a flock of 50 hens isn’t healthy.
+For instance, having just one or two roosters for a flock of 50 hens can put unnecessary strain on the roosters.
 Roosters can die from excessive mating.
 A rooster is enough to serve 10 hens.
 The ratio of hens to roosters in your flock shouldn’t be at a disadvantage to your roosters.

 If you want any significant results with breeding chickens, you have to provide them with a proper shelter.
 The coop must be secure enough to protect them from predators.
 Also, you need to disinfect it as many times as possible.